BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 - March 20, 2018: Add evaluating committee member
 - March 29, 2018: Add process of expression of proposal
 - April 21, 2018: Focus to evaluation and extension of full proposal
+- May 17, 2018: Submission deadline extention and set strict deadline

 #### About BSafe.network
 BSafe.network is an international and neutral research test network for blockchain technology.
 It plays a similar role as what NSFNET and BSD did for the development of the internet technology, for blockchain technology.
 The network consists of international universities to preserve neutrality, and as of December 8, 24 universities from North America, Europe, Asia and Africa are a part of BSafe.network.